obviousworks/ai-llmstxt-generator/README.md

 1. Check the [Issues](../../issues) page
 2. Create a new issue with detailed information
 3. Include error messages and steps to reproduce
+4. Mention whether you're running locally or on Vercel

 ---

 Built with ❤️ for the llms.txt standard